 A. I have painted 2" PVC pipe with Rust-Oleum (Gold Gloss) and it has worked well.
 The paint has come off only where it's been scraped up against something hard like when I've dropped it or was carrying it in the house and it scraped up against the bricks.
 I didn't use any primer or any preparation before painting so in a nut shell YES it can be painted.
 I'm currently working on a 16" Reflector telescope and making the "tube" out of PVC.
 I'm lightly sanding the PVC then I will primer it with an automotive primer then I'll let it cure for a week and paint it.
 The inside will be Flat Black and the outside will be Gloss Black and it will have graphic designs painted on it.

 Cheers,Brian G [last name deleted for privacy by Editor]

 - Clovis, New Mexico

 But if you're determined, you could try this: Use a regular PVC Pipe Cleaner, followed by a plastic adhesion helper by the automotive paint co.
 PPG which comes RTS or "ready to spray".
 If you want to try a cheaper method, use the Purple Primer available from any hardware or plumbing supply.
 Then, try to paint it with something with a high amount of solvents (lacquer is good, but I think not durable enough for you...) preferably an automotive urethane type of paint which is harder to scratch off.
-Going cheap try rust-oleum enamels sprayed on and thinned with acetone [linked by editor to product info at Rockler] (by about 15%).
+Going cheap try rust-oleum enamels sprayed on and thinned with Acetone [affil. link to info/product on Amazon] (by about 15%).